- Vaccination against hepatitis A and B (>16 y/o)

 Vaccination against chickenpox (as of 12 months old)

-Look for appointment timesChickenpox is a contagious infectious disease characterised by a distinctive rash on the skin.
-The pathogen is transmitted through respiratory droplets and direct contact with the fluid from the blisters.
-Infection occurs by being in the same room as an infected individual.
-The disease starts with catarrhal symptoms and a rise in body temperature, followed by the development of nodular-vesicular rash and the fever rises during the rash phase.
+Look for appointment timesChickenpox is a widespread infectious disease characterized by a typical skin rash.
+The pathogen spreads via droplet transmission, and contact with fluid from the blisters is also infectious.
+Infection occurs when staying in the same room as an infected person.
+The disease begins with catarrhal symptoms and an increase in body temperature, followed by a papulo-vesicular rash; fever rises during the rash phase.

-We use the Varivax or Varilrix vaccines to vaccinate against chickenpox, both of which are live vaccines, meaning that they contain a weakened form of the virus.
-Vaccination is recommended from nine months of age.
+We vaccinate against chickenpox with Varivax or Varilrix, both of which are live vaccines, meaning they contain an attenuated (weakened) virus.
+Under certain conditions, vaccination is recommended from 9 months of age.

 Vaccination schedule recommendations: